 5. Get outside.

 Join Project Feederwatch and count birds in your backyard, or join Ice Watch in the winter.
 In Edmonton, we have a Front Yards in Bloom program that encourages homeowners to beautify the landscape (summer and winter!).
-Check if your city has a tree planting program, and join a group of people to plant trees for a day (The Root for Trees initiative in Edmonton takes bookings in February for the 2015 season running May 11-Oct 16, 2015).
+Check if your city has a tree planting program, and join a group of people to plant trees for a day (The Root for Trees initiative in Edmonton takes bookings in February for the next planting season).
 Take advantage of programs run by your local nature center or zoo.